Engee documentation

 array = EngeePhased.ULA(N,D,NumElements=5)

-• resp = object(freq,ang) returns the responses of linear antenna array elements, argument resp, at the operating frequencies specified in argument freq and in the directions specified in ang.
+• resp = object(freq,ang) returns the responses of the elements of the linear antenna array, the resp argument, at the operating frequencies specified in the freq argument and in the directions specified in ang.

 Details